 About the Brookfield Zoo

-The zoo also focuses on education, with detailed displays about the animals being viewed, outdoor stations manned by zoo docents doling out bits of trivia and information, and the interactive Hamill Family Zoo that let kids get hands on to learn what it takes to run a zoo.
+The zoo focuses on education, with detailed displays about the animals being viewed, outdoor stations manned by zoo docents doling out bits of trivia and information, and the interactive Hamill Family Zoo that encourages kids to fully immerse themselves in hands-on learning about what it takes to run a zoo.
 Of course, there are fun activities as well like face painting, animal encounters and crafts to keep kids fully engaged.

 Brookfield Zoo Featured Exhibits